lemon24/reader/docs/dev-app.rst

 .. note::

-    This list might lag behing reality; anyway, it all started from here.
+    This list might lag behind reality; anyway, it all started from here.

 User interactions, by logical groups: